Get to know Javanese Market Days and the Origins of the Javanese Calendar

 In addition, there is a 32 year cycle of four windu, namely the names of the days, markets, dates and months which repeat exactly or are called mash .
 The four windu in the cycle are named Kuntara , Sangara , Sancaya , and Adi .
 Each of these windu has its own symbol, namely Kulawu and Langkir .
 Each symbol is eight years old, so the total cycle of the signs is 16 years old.

-See also difference between data analyst and business analyst
+See also difference between cemetery and graveyard

 Even so, there are still differences in calculations between the Javanese year and the Hijri year.
 Every 120 years, there will be a difference of one day in the two calendar systems.
 This is what made at that time the Javanese year was given an additional day.
 This 120 year period is called khurup .